 A survival group is also about thriving

-Forming a survival group will keep you alive, but that’s not the main goal.
+Forming a survival group will keep you alive, but that’s not the primary goal.
 Apart from prepping for worst-case scenarios, your survival group will keep you alive after the downfall.
 People need to understand that it’s all about what comes after the crisis and we might not be able to return to what the world once was.
 Lone wolves can and probably will survive a disaster, but what will they do after?
 No matter how much you will struggle, you will never be able to accomplish what a group can and sooner or later you will need some help.

-If you plan on providing food for your loved ones, agriculture is the long term way to go, and most of the times you need a number of people to make this work.
+If you plan on providing food for your loved ones, agriculture is the long-term way to go, and most of the times you need a number of people to make this work.
 What if you get sick, who will take care of your chores, who will take care of you?
-You need to survive, but afterwards you need to thrive.
+You need to survive, but afterward, you need to thrive.
 When you discuss with people about forming a survival group, don’t go for the lone wolves, they will never join your group and they will make you feel like you are fighting a losing battle.

 Forming a survival group is a challenge for anyone and it requires a lot of determination.
 Just because you’re a prepper or survivalists doesn’t mean you have to be a lone wolf.
-Try and form an alliance with like-minded people and build long lasting relationships if you want to survive to whatever the future might bring.
+Try and form an alliance with like-minded people and build long-lasting relationships if you want to survive to whatever the future might bring.
 United we stand and we thrive!